heimskr/game3/doc/INVARIANTS.md

 - If a tile entity occupies a tile, the submerged and object layers of that tile must be empty.
 - Plantable tiles should be on the submerged layer.
 - A Realm's generateChunk method must increase the chunk's update counter if it's 0.
+- There should be an active generation guard during calls to Biome::generate and Biome::postgen.